decomplexity/SendOauth2/README.md

 **4. INSTALLATION**
-Use Composer to get the latest versions of PHPMailer, thenetworg's Microsoft provider and PHP League oauth2-google provider
+Use Composer to get the latest stable versions of SendOauth2, PHPMailer, thenetworg's Microsoft provider and PHP League oauth2-google provider

 NB: one code change is currently needed to the Microsoft provider thenetworg oauth2-azure Azure.php This cannot be done as an override:
 - for release 2.0.1, at line 214, replace * *graph.windows.net* * by * *graph.microsoft.com* *

-Composer will install PHPMailer and the providers in your php’s /vendor  folder.
+Composer will install SendOauth2, PHPMailer and the providers in your php’s /vendor  folder.

-The four SendOauth2 class files and the SendOauth2S-invoke file of global instantiation code should be placed in the parent folder to /vendor.
-They are available here on Git for direct installation , and will shortly also be installable from Packagist via Composer

 **5. SendOauth2D SETTINGS:**